johnko/gtfc/README.md

 Scenario 1
 ```
+For example: We can configure all peers to never
+pull from betasaurus because we think he's sketchy.

 We can configure them to not pull from certain peers by
 removing the betasaurus entry in .gtfc/config which gets
-copied to .git/config
+copied to .git/config or even just revoke his key

-For example: We can configure all peers to never
-pull from betasaurus because we think he's sketchy.
+from authorized_keys2.
 ```

 Scenario 2
 ```
+For example: Maybe we want delta to pause or not be updated.

 We can configure a peer to never pull from anyone by
 clearing the urep user's crontab.

-For example: Maybe we want delta to pause or not be updated.
 ```

 # What can be host specific configurations?